Halloween is no time for plunging into paranoia

-A few months before the pandemic was in full swing, I wrote here about my struggles with pareidolia, the phenomenon of seeing faces in ordinary objects.
+A few months before the pandemic, I wrote here about my struggles with pareidolia, the phenomenon of seeing faces in ordinary objects.
 Actually there’s no struggle at all.
 I’m able to see faces in just about anything.

 A few days ago I texted to a friend a picture of a hole in the floor at the community college where I work.
-Most likely it’s where a doorstop was once installed, but it now looks like a facial expression of horror.
-My friend shared it with a network of other friends and said it was a big pre-Halloween hit.
+Most likely it’s where a doorstop used to be, but it now looks like a facial expression of horror.
+My friend shared it with a network of other friends and it was a big hit.

 According to a fairly recent article in Psychology Today, some people freak out when they see faces in a bowl of cereal or in a tree trunk beside the road.
 (Hold that thought about a face in a roadside tree.)